 My family orders in Uber Eats all the time, and I’m a bit of a hustler, so I thought why not?
 It’s $200 to drive a few miles and drop off one bag of food; I can do that.

 It sounded like an easier way to make extra money than some of my other sidelines.
 I sell my kids’ old clothes.
 I flip thrift store finds.
 I blog.
 And I belong to a dozen shopping apps, survey sites, and reward sites like InboxDollars, Upromise, Rakuten, and Ibotta.
 For my day job, I even work in content marketing for Swagbucks – the motherlode of cash back consumer rewards.

 What It’s Like to Make an Uber Eats Delivery

 If you want to know more about the logistics, step-by-step, to be an Uber Eats driver, scroll down.
 Otherwise here’s the Uber Eats driver experience.

 It’s less embarrassing than it sounds.

 It sounds snotty because it is snotty: I was embarrassed to be a delivery driver with Uber.
 It sounded like a down-on-your-luck sort of gig that other people did.
 More specifically, a gig that I paid other people to do.
 For me.
 What if someone I knew saw me and thought I was in dire straits?

 I preferred boujee gigs I could do at home from my phone, like re-selling Stuart Weitzman shoes on Poshmark or taking surveys about cruise packages or favorite juice flavors.

 But here’s the deal.
-I pick up food orders for myself all of the time, why not drop one off for someone else.
+I pick up food orders for myself all of the time, so why not drop one off for someone else?
 There are millions of gig economy hustlers.
 Odds are slim I’ll run into someone I know, and if I do, who cares?
 I wore my regular street clothes anyway.
 I didn’t wear a special UberEats shirt or carry an Uber Eats delivery bag.